halilozel1903/Covid19Stats/README.md

 Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment

 It is an Android application that contains information about the Covid19 Virus.
 It contains detailed information about all countries.
 Daily case numbers, death numbers can be learned.
 I code the project in Kotlin programming language.
-Retrofit, Picasso technologies are used.<br>
+Retrofit, Picasso technologies are used.<br><br>

-## Which API are you using ? 🤔
+## Which API are you using 🤔

 I'm using this API in Android Application : https://corona.lmao.ninja<br><br>
 This Api is perfect.
-Build anything from console widgets to mobile applications with our free and easy to use API.<br>
+Build anything from console widgets to mobile applications with our free and easy to use API.<br><br>

 ## Android Application Screens 📱